DallanQ/splendor/Manual.md

 The remaining tiles are removed from the game; they will not be used during the game.
 Finally, place the tokens in 6 distinct piles (sort them by color) within reach of the players.

->image of four rows and five columns of cards with the first row containing noble tiles.
-The second row contains a blue card deck with three white circles at the bottom in it's first column and cards dealt from the blue deck in the other columns.
-The third row contains a yellow card deck with two white circles at the bottom in it's first column and cards dealt from the yellow deck in the other columns.
-The fourth row contain a green card deck with one white circle at the bottom in it's first column and cards dealt from the green deck in the other columns.
+>Image of four rows and five columns of cards with the first row containing noble tiles.
+The second row contains a blue card deck with three white circles at the bottom in its first column and cards dealt from the blue deck in the other columns.
+The third row contains a yellow card deck with two white circles at the bottom in its first column and cards dealt from the yellow deck in the other columns.
+The fourth row contains a green card deck with one white circle at the bottom in its first column and cards dealt from the green deck in the other columns.

 ### Game With 2 Or 3 Players (page 2)